Theory of Hole-Spin Qubits in Strained Germanium Quantum Dots: RESULTS

 \subsection{DFT Estimates}

 DFT results are plotted in the main panels of Figs.~\ref{fig:old_fig1_bcde}(a) and \ref{fig:old_fig1_bcde}(b), where we compare Ge band structures for the cases of $x=0$ (unstrained Ge) and $x$=0.25 (strained Ge).
 In the first case, the cubic symmetry ensures that the energy dispersion is identical for wavevectors in the plane of the quantum well ($k_x, k_y$) and the growth direction ($k_z$).
-(Here, the subscript $x$ refers to the [100] axis, not the alloy composition.)
-In the second case, the X and Z points are inequivalent; both are shown in the figure.
+(Here, the subscript $x$ refers to the [100] axis, rather than the alloy composition.)
+In the second case, the X and Z points are inequivalent, as apparent in the figure.
 Focusing on holes, Figs.~\ref{fig:old_fig1_bcde}(c) and \ref{fig:old_fig1_bcde}(d) show blown-up views of the top of the valence band.
 Since the quantum dot wave functions are constructed mainly from Bloch states at the very top of the band, the essential physics is captured in the band curvature at the $\Gamma$ point, which is proportional to the inverse effective mass.
 In the case of strain, we observe anisotropic behavior in the $x$ (in-plane) and $z$ (out-of-plane) directions.
-Figures~\ref{fig:old_fig1_bcde}(c) and \ref{fig:old_fig1_bcde}(d) also highlight the large energy splitting between light and heavy hole bands under strain, which is crucial for defining the qubit states.
+Figures~\ref{fig:old_fig1_bcde}(c) and \ref{fig:old_fig1_bcde}(d) also highlight the large energy splittings between the different bands under strain, which is key for defining the qubit states.